-The 867 guest rooms, with wood trim and soft goods (curtains, linens, towels, and the like) in beachy tones, are luxurious yet warm and inviting rather than stuffy or overly feminine.
-Armoires, marble-topped sinks, and ceiling fans amplify the Victorian theme.
-The typical room is 440 square feet (dormer rooms are smaller), large by any standard, and furnished with two queen beds, a daybed, a reading chair, and a table with two side chairs.
+The 867 guest rooms, with wood trim and soft goods (curtains, linens, towels, and the like) in tones of peach, pink, and green, are luxurious but not stuffy or too feminine.
+The woodwork, marble-topped sinks, and ceiling fans amplify the Victorian theme.
+Large by any standard, the typical room is 440 square feet (dormer rooms are smaller) and furnished with two queen beds, a daybed, a reading chair, and a table with two side chairs.
 Many rooms have a balcony.

 |Disney's Grand Floridian Resort||67% (-21%)|